wesbluemarine/hud-menu/README.md

 # hud-menu

-Provides a way to run or raise executables run menubar commands, select opened windows, through a searchable list.
+Provides a way to run or raise executables, run menubar commands, select opened windows, through a searchable list.

 ## Dependencies